 If the town of Jarrell is divided by that flat, sun-baked stretch of Interstate 35, so too are its people.
 To the east of the interstate, the march of progress has taken hold full-force.
 A brand new water tower glints in the midday sun, rising more than 200 feet above its surroundings.
 Newly elected mayor Dewey Hulme talks excitedly about his plans for a reinvigorated Jarrell, one in which the new water tower and a sprawling 46-acre town center — planned out on a vast 153-acre parcel of land near the interstate — will begin to attract the kind of commercial and residential growth that could transform the town.

 To the west of I-35, there is no water tower.
 There are no freshly built developments and new businesses.
 There is no talk of transformation.
 Instead, there is the stark land surrounding County Road 305.
-There is a park with a small community center flanked by two emerald-green baseball fields.
-There is a simple memorial plaque, white lettering etched into sepia-toned granite, and a semicircular entrance ringed by twenty-seven trees.
+There is a park with a small community center, flanked by two emerald-green baseball fields.
+There is a simple memorial plaque, white lettering etched into sepia-toned granite, and a semicircular entrance ringed by trees – 27 of them.
 Most of all, there is the ever-present memory of the day nature conspired to wipe 50 homes and 27 of Jarrell’s mothers, fathers, children, friends and neighbors from the face of the Earth.

-The morning of May 27, 1997 broke much the same as any other Tuesday during late spring.
-In Jarrell the mercury rose to 79 degrees before the sun had even begun to break the horizon and filter through the scattered stands of hackberry, cypress and juniper.
+The morning of May 27, 1997, dawned much the same as any other Tuesday during late spring.
+In Jarrell, the mercury rose to 79 degrees before the sun had even begun to break the horizon and filter through the scattered stands of hackberry, cypress and juniper.
 The air hung heavily, nearly opaque from the stifling humidity.
 The wind offered little relief, as a light southerly breeze only served to bring in more sticky air.
 By midday, dew points across the area skyrocketed to nearly 80 degrees.
-With temperatures approaching 90 degrees, even life-long residents complained about the brutal conditions.
+With temperatures approaching 90 degrees, even lifelong residents complained about the brutal conditions.

 The layer of dry air at the mid-levels acted as a capping inversion, inhibiting vertical motion and suppressing thunderstorm development.
 For several days, a persistent onshore flow allowed a vast, moisture-laden airmass to overspread the Texas countryside.
 With no way to disperse its energy through convection, a massive influx of radiation from the late-spring sun had left the tropical airmass seething and boiling.
 Forecasters measure this trapped energy in terms of CAPE, or Convective Available Potential Energy.
 A CAPE of 500 j/kg is adequate to ignite thunderstorms, while values of 2,000 j/kg or more indicate extreme instability.
 Early in the afternoon, conditions over much of eastern and central Texas produced CAPE values of more than 5,500 j/kg.
 At Temple, 25 miles northeast of Jarrell, surface observations indicated an incredible 6,840 j/kg.

-It’s clear that severe thunderstorms were likely given such an unstable atmosphere, but the forecast was a difficult one.
+It was clear that severe thunderstorms were likely given such an unstable atmosphere, but the forecast was a difficult one.
 As is typical in the deep south during late spring, winds aloft were generally light.
 This lack of wind shear suggested that supercells and tornadoes were probably unlikely.
-With light wind shear a thunderstorm’s updraft is not sufficiently separated from its downdraft, leading to quick bursts of convection that blow up and then quickly choke themselves with rain.
+In the presence of light wind shear, a thunderstorm updraft is not sufficiently separated from its downdraft, leading to quick bursts of convection that blow up and then quickly choke themselves with rain.
 The forecast was complicated, however, by the presence of the cold front and dry line.
 If storms could develop along these boundaries, the locally enhanced wind shear could be enough to allow tornadic supercells.
-Acting more out of caution than expectation, the SPC issued its first tornado watch shortly before 1pm.
+Acting more out of caution than expectation, the SPC issued its first tornado watch shortly before 1 pm.

 BULLETIN – IMMEDIATE BROADCAST REQUESTED